 Support for the Faculty (Including Funding)

 The Office of the Provost administers institutional grant and fellowship programs for the faculty.
-For more information on funding criteria, application deadlines, and awards, visit Funding through the Office of the Provost listing on the website.
+Information on funding criteria, application deadlines, and awards, can be found here.

 See also the Teaching at Amherst pages.